Influential Woman · Robotics

 Shaliah is an engineering student at UMass Boston and a McNair Scholar focused on human-centered robotics, artificial intelligence, and wireless systems.

-Right now, she’s working on assistive robotics—thinking about how robots can better support people, especially those with disabilities.
+Right now, she’s focusing on her research in assistive robotics—thinking about how robots can better support people.
 That includes not just building these systems, but also testing how secure and reliable they are, making sure they’re safe to use in real-world environments.

-She also works in the UCaN Lab, where she uses machine learning to analyze signal data and improve wireless communication systems.
-Through this, she’s gained hands-on experience connecting theory to real-world applications—whether that’s troubleshooting robotic systems or improving how they perform in the field.
+Her first step into the research world started in the UCaN Lab, where she used machine learning to analyze signal data, learning how to help wireless communication systems for Indoor localization.
+Through this, she’s gained hands-on experience connecting hand on experimentation to real-world applications.

 Outside of research, she’s been exploring generative AI and building AI-driven tools, including agents and automation systems.
-She enjoys creating things, learning by doing, and finding ways to make technology more useful and accessible.
+She enjoys creating things, learning by doing, and finding ways to make technology more useful.

 At her core, Shaliah is a builder.
-She loves video games, problem-solving, and bringing ideas to life—whether that’s through robotics, AI, or creative projects.
-She’s driven by the goal of developing technology that feels intuitive, reliable, and genuinely helpful in people’s everyday lives.
+She loves video games, problem-solving, and bringing ideas to life—whether that’s through robotics, AI, or projects.
+She’s driven by the goal of developing technology that feels intuitive, reliable, and helpful for everyday life.

 Her Interview